-Medium to large dog breeds like the Siberian Husky, Samoyed, Malamute, Newfoundland, and Bernese Mountain Dog are adapted to extremely cold temperatures because of their thick double coats.
+Medium-to-large dog breeds, like the Siberian Husky, Samoyed, Malamute, Newfoundland, and Bernese Mountain Dog, have adapted to extremely cold temperatures because of their thick double coats.
 For this reason, they can stay outdoors longer in temperatures below 32ºF, usually for 30 minutes to an hour, says Dr. Wooten.
-Additionally, healthy arctic breeds can stay outside for indefinite period of time during chilly days as long as they are acclimated.
+Additionally, healthy arctic breeds can stay outside for an indefinite period of time during chilly days as long as they are acclimated.

 Your Dog’s Age and Health Matters

 For hearty and active dogs who are regulars on the AKC Agility circuit or who are preparing for the Iditarod, spending time outdoors is an important part of training.
-But, if your dog is elderly or dealing with a health condition, your pup should spend most of their time indoors and with short, supervised outings.
+But if your dog is elderly or dealing with a health condition, they should spend most of their time indoors and with short, supervised outings.

 Brachycephalic Breed Considerations